Soft breezes, gentle surf, leaping fish, soaring birds, and sparkling starlit nights await those who embrace island camping in Florida waters.

 In this article, we introduce you to dozens of wild islands in the Indian River Lagoon, the Gulf of Mexico, Biscayne Bay and Mosquito Lagoon, some of the best camping you may ever experience in the Sunshine State.

-It goes without saying, but weather is a critical element of any island expedition, especially over open water.
-Know your forecast as well as your tides and plan accordingly.
+Weather is a critical element of any island expedition, especially when you’re crossing open water.
+Know your forecast and your tides and plan accordingly.

 Indian River Lagoon

 Dozens of spoil islands easily accessible by boat, kayak, canoe

 There are dozens of spoil islands in the Indian River Lagoon that are open to camping, extending south from Cocoa south to Fort Pierce.
 No reservations needed.
 Just go!